hackbg/fadroma/packages/core/core-contract.spec.ts.md

+# Fadroma: Contract deployment guide

 ```typescript
 import assert from 'node:assert'
 ```

+## The general shape of the deploy API

 To deploy a contract, you begin with describing it.
 You do this by calling the function `defineContract`.